 - 'you' or 'Client' means the party who enters into an engagement with us for a Matter and to whom we provide the Services and such other persons as you and we agree shall be treated as a Client for the purposes of the Matter; and

 - 'we', 'our' or 'us' means Webber Wentzel, the partnership formed under South African law whose principal office is at 90 Rivonia Road, Sandton, Johannesburg or (if appropriate) its affiliated firms, alliance partners or other entities.

 General words are not limited.
-Where we use general words to describe specific things that belong together, the general words can also mean other things.
+Where we use general words to describe specific things that belong together, the general words shall not be restricted to the specific things.

-22.5 References to 'include' and 'including'.
-The words ‘including’ or 'include' or 'includes' must not be interpreted as being limited to the list following after the word or excluding other items from a list following after the word.
+23.5 References to 'include' and 'including'.
+The words ‘including’ or 'include' or 'includes' shall not be interpreted as being limited to the list following after the word, or excluding other items from a list following after the word.

 Calculating days.
-Where any number of days is given, those days are counted to exclude the first day but include the last day.
+Where any number of days is stated, those days are counted to exclude the first day and include the last day.

-22.7 Reference to laws.
-When there is reference to a law or to a section of a law, we mean that law or section of that law as amended, repealed or replaced from time to time.
+23.7 Reference to laws.
+Where there is reference to a law or to a section of a law, it means that law or section of that law as amended, repealed or replaced from time to time.